 Patient Provider Communication & Engagement in Service Recovery

 Many well-established consumer brands already facilitate direct conversations with their target market, and they’ve been doing so for many years.
 Now it’s healthcare’s turn.
-It’s time for the industry to follow travel and retail, finding a way to bridge the disconnect with patient provider communication.
+It’s time for the industry to bridge the disconnect with patient provider communication.

 - Set a goal: What does your organization hope to achieve?
 Is it higher volume or better customer satisfaction scores?
 Setting a goal will help your team pick the right technology tools or manual processes for achieving the desired result.

-- Pick the best tools: There are many technology applications and strategies for gathering consumer data, so it’s critical to select the right one for your organization’s needs.
+- Pick the best tools: There are many digital strategies for gathering consumer data, so it’s critical to select the right one for your organization’s needs.

 - Commit to seeing it through: Prioritize continuous improvement once you operationalize the service recovery process.

-Part of seeing a patient engagement program through is building a best practices plan.
+Build a plan for best practices.
+This is a major part of creating a patient engagement program.
 Here are the five main pillars of service recovery, as defined by top consumer brands: